ramdio12/Algonum_Smart_Contract/README.md

 </ul>

+## Subroutines in Smart Contracts and their uses
 ### join_and_play :
 <p>
     In this Subroutine, it will count the number of players(global_players_count), how many times does a